Wednesday, September 27, 2006

 Here's how.
 Muhaha.
 Just FYI, HK was a trip meant for studying architecture (hahaA), through a whole series of educational activities about anything and everything about HK's architecture.
 Our hosts were the City University of Hong Kong, who generously housed us in an extremely plush hostel, complete with 3 rooms for 6 people, a living room, dining area and a kitchen, together with all the expected amenities of a 4 star hotel.
 With regards to the program, of course, we took the liberty of cancelling one day's worth of activities to devote it completely to shopping and buying stuff.

-Monday - Bubbling with enthusiasm!
+Monday - Bubbling with enthusiasm!-Flew in at 2pm.

 -Rushed to hostel to put down our stuff.